July 2025 review and outlook

 Market environment

-The Bloomberg US Corporate Bond Index tightened by 5bp to an 83bp option adjusted spread (OAS) in June, delivering total returns of 1.87% and excess returns of 0.38%.
-The index yield declined 22bps to 4.99%.
-Top-performing sectors included independent energy, health insurance, and oil field services, while media-entertainment, construction machinery.
-Meanwhile, retailers lagged.
-A rated bonds tightened 3bp, and BBBs tightened 7bp.
-Credit curves flattened slightly, with intermediate and longer-dated spreads tightening 5bp and 6bp, respectively.
+In July, US corporate spreads tightened by 7bp to +76bp option adjusted spread (OAS), delivering total returns of 0.07% and excess returns of 0.56%.
+The index yield rose 8bp to 5.07%, driven by higher Treasury rates.
+Top-performing sectors included independent energy, electric utilities, and refining, while health insurance, cable satellite, and chemicals lagged.
+‘A’ rated bonds tightened 7bp, and ‘BBB’ bonds tightened 8bp.
+Credit curves steepened slightly, with intermediate spreads 7bp tighter and longer-dated spreads 6bp tighter.

-European spreads narrowed 8bp to 92bp, generating total returns of 0.26% and excess returns of 0.46%.
-Leading sectors were life insurance, integrated energy, and natural gas, technology, consumer products, and diversified manufacturing underperformed.
+European spreads narrowed 13bp to +79bp OAS, generating total returns of 0.53% and excess returns of 0.64%.
+Leading sectors were Life insurance, REITs, and electric utilities.
+Chemicals, pharmaceuticals, and food & beverage underperformed.

 Outlook

-Uncertainty around the US economic outlook remains elevated with the administration announcing new tariff rates.
-Leading indicators are neutral, suggesting limited directional clarity.
-We anticipate a moderate economic slowdown after strong momentum in 2024 and early 2025, with GDP growth forecast at 1.4% in 2025 and 1.2% in 2026.
-While a recession is not our base case, it remains a clear risk amid expected easing in the labor market.
-Inflation is trending downward gradually, with the CPI projected to be just below 3% in 2025, easing toward 2.5% in 2026.
-Trade tensions pose upside inflation risks and the Fed is expected to cut rates gradually, with a terminal funds rate near 3.25% by 2026.
-Legislative delays on the President’s “One Big Beautiful Bill Act” may influence Treasury yields and market dynamics.
-We expect a modest steepening of the yield curve.
+While the US has secured trade deals with the EU and some countries, many agreements remain unresolved, leaving tariff impacts on the economy and inflation uncertain.
+Forward-looking indicators are broadly neutral.
+We expect an economic slowdown following the stronger momentum in 2024 and early 2025, with GDP growth forecast at 1.4% in 2025 and 1.2% in 2026.
+Although recession is not our base case, it remains a clear risk, with labor market easing likely as activity softens.
+Inflation is trending downward gradually, with CPI expected just below 3% in 2025, easing to around 2.5% in 2026.
+Trade tensions have become background noise, with markets increasingly resilient, but the risk of a deeper downturn should not be dismissed.
+The Federal Reserve is expected to cut rates once or twice before year-end 2025, with further cuts in 2026, targeting a terminal Fed funds rate near 3.25% by 2026.
+We anticipate a modest steepening of the Treasury yield curve, with 10-year yields around 3.85% in one year.

 Technicals